 During your third year, you’ll be able to customize your PharmD by choosing one of four elective tracks.

-- The advanced clinical practice track is a great option for those who want to pursue a residency program after graduating from the PharmD Program.
+The advanced clinical practice track is the ideal option for students who want to pursue a residency program after graduating from the PharmD program.
 The track will sharpen your skills in institutional practice and management.

-- The business track allows students to study the financial and marketing side of the pharmaceutical industry.
-A strong foothold in both the business and pharmaceutical world is beneficial to those who want to work in healthcare and pharmacy management or operate their own independent pharmacy.
+The business track is managed in conjunction with the Fox School of Business and allows the student to enroll in the MBA program and graduate with a dual PharmD/MBA.
+This track allows students to study the financial and marketing side of the pharmaceutical industry.
+A strong foothold in both the business and pharmaceutical world is beneficial for those who wish to work in health systems, become an administrator in a wide array of practice venues or operate their own independent pharmacy.

-- The clinical trials track deals with drug experimentation to determine a drug’s efficacy and safety levels.
-In the professional field, clinical pharmacologists study biomarkers, genetics and pharmacokinetics, in order to minimize side effects and increase benefits of new and existing drugs.
+The clinical trials track prepares students to participate in drug study design to determine a drug’s efficacy and safety levels.
+Drug study design involves review of biomarkers, pharmacogenetics and pharmacokinetics in order to minimize side effects and increase benefits of new and existing drugs.

 Classes & Curriculum

-In this a 104 to 108-credit hour program, all of your classes will be held at the Temple University’s Health Sciences Center.
+The PharmD curriculum is offered at Temple University’s Health Sciences Center.
 Many rotations and professional practice experiences are held at Temple University Hospital.
-Some of the courses include

 Related Graduate Programs